 Virtually anyone can develop bipolar II disorder.
 About 2.5% of the U.S. population suffers from some form of bipolar disorder – nearly 6 million people.

 Most people are in their teens or early 20s when symptoms of bipolar disorder first start.
 Nearly everyone with bipolar II disorder develops it before age 50.
-People with an immediate family member who have bipolar are at higher risk.
+People with an immediate family member who has bipolar are at higher risk.

 What Are the Symptoms of Bipolar II Disorder?